 A "SPAC-TACULAR" Partnership Branding Opportunity

 Robust global SuperBrand demand is growing from the SPAC sector.
-There has been a historic $83 billion in funding raised via a total of 248 SPAC's in 2020 alone, a more than 422% jump in SPAC's going public in 2019, and SPAC's have outpaced tradional IPO's by 4 to 1 in 2020 alone.
+There has been a historic $83 billion in funding raised via a total of 248 SPAC's in 2020 alone, a more than 422% jump in SPAC's going public in 2019, and SPAC's have outpaced traditional IPO's by 4 to 1 in 2020 alone.
 In the first 2 months of 2021, 160 SPAC's have launched raising $48.3 Bn. averaging $304 MM per SPAC compnay.

-The K-Shaped recovery has brought about rexplosive growth and investment into Special Purpose Acquisition Companies or (SPAC" companies.
+The K-Shaped recovery has brought about the explosive growth and investment into Special Purpose Acquisition Companies or (SPAC" companies.
 They are also known as blank-check companies.
-This public company model has been around since the 1980s, but in 2020 have become a juggernaut creating high levels of liquidity and a strong market appetite to acquire innovative growth companies and pools of assets.
+This public company model has been around since the 1980s, but in 2020 has become a juggernaut creating high levels of liquidity and a strong market appetite to acquire innovative growth companies and pools of assets.

 Accounting Treatment Of Brands & Goodwill

 Brands are among the most valuable assets in a company that oftentimes are undervalued and amortized to zero without cause or financial logic.
-In truth, the value of a organically harmonized brand portfolio, creating it, maintaining it or, even better, growing it, is of significant importance to any enterprise that currently has, or aspires to have a scalable brand portfolio.
-Brands influence customer choice, and the power of a brand portfolios collective commercial attraction influences sales today and tomorrow.
+In truth, the value of an organically harmonized brand portfolio, creating it, maintaining it, or, even better, growing it, is of significant importance to any enterprise that currently has, or aspires to have a scalable brand portfolio.
+Brands influence customer choice, and the power of a brand portfolio's collective commercial attraction influences sales today and tomorrow.

 The introduction in 2018 by the International Organization for Standardization of ISO 20671 - of this new accounting standard in brand evaluation - motivates companies of all sizes to start adopting new approaches to managing and valuing their brand portfolios in a manner that fully captures the value of brands that harnesses operational marketing investments as corporate growth assets.
 Such initiatives accelerate overall enterprise value and materialize unaccounted shareholder value.

 Any such product or service price comparison between generic and branded can also be contrasted and compared between generic and Native Digital SuperBrands such as; Global Digital®, Data Digital™, Mobile Digital™ and, Local Digital™.
-These SuperBrands create an immediate clean, crisp and clear brand identity that persistantly increases in value and commercial importance from the outset and over time.
+These SuperBrands create an immediate clean, crisp, and clear brand identity that persistently increases in value and commercial importance from the outset and over time.